Saturday, April 29, 2023

 2 tablespoons oil

-4 to 5 big leaves Swiss chard (about 3 cups chopped), chopped with the stalks
+4 to 5 big leaves of Swiss chard (about 3 cups chopped), chopped with the stalks

 1 teaspoon crushed coriander seeds